 If an LDAP server is provisioned, the ARM automatically brings users from it to the ARM database, and displays them in the GUI under the User tab.

 3. Click OK; the user is added and displayed in the Users page.
-To view and / or edit, select the user's row and click Edit; the screen shown below is displayed.
+To view and / or edit, select the user's row and click the edit icon.